OctopusDeploy/blog/blog/2022-q3/common-mistakes-devops-metrics/index.md

 Using metrics to create a competitive atmosphere, either for individual performance, comparison of different teams, or to gamify the workplace (where you introduce game elements as a form of "fun" competition), all lead to trouble.

 Competition conflicts with what you really need in your organization; collaboration.
-If you work on the assumption that people want to do good work, you'll find you don't need to use rewards or punishments to get them to improve their software delivery.
+If you work on the assumption that people want to do good work, you'll find you don't need to use rewards or punishments to get them to improve their performance.

 ## Summary

 The 5 DORA metrics and the SPACE framework provide pre-built, balanced ways to measure software delivery performance.
-(There used to be 4 DORA metrics, but an additional reliability metric has since been added.)
+(There used to be 4 DORA metrics, but an additional *reliability* metric has since been added.)

 A good set of metrics will mix leading indicators to predict performance with lagging indicators that check the accuracy of predictions.
 Measurements should span activity, output, system output, and outcome categories.